hanannazri/Predictive-Customer-Churn-Modelling-with-Price-Sensitivity-Insights-/README.md

                 Price Elasticity = % change in quantity demanded/ % change in price

-Elastic (> 1) → Demand changes a lot when prices change.
+   a.Elastic (> 1) → Demand changes a lot when prices change.
-Inelastic (< 1) → Demand changes little when prices change.
+   b.Inelastic (< 1) → Demand changes little when prices change.

 2. Prepare and engineer features from historical client, price, and churn data.
 3. Train classification models Random Forest and XGboost to predict churn likelihood.
 4. Identify how strongly price sensitivity affects churn compared to other factors.

-### Key Data Sources
+## Key Data Sources

 Customer Data – Characteristics such as industry, electricity consumption history, and join date.
 Churn Data – Indicators showing whether a customer has churned.
 Historical Price Data – Electricity and gas prices for each customer at granular time intervals.

-### Why This Matters
+## Why This Matters

 Understanding whether churn is driven by price sensitivity helps the company:
 Set better pricing strategies.
 Identify at-risk customers earlier.
 Focus retention efforts where they matter most.

-### What This Notebook Does
+## What This Notebook Does

-*Exploratory Data Analysis and Data Visualisation* folder contains a Jupyter Notebook for analyzing customer churn and price sensitivity in the energy sector.
+### *Exploratory Data Analysis and Data Visualisation*
+This file contains a Jupyter Notebook for analyzing customer churn and price sensitivity in the energy sector.

 It walks through:
 1. Loading client and price data from CSV files.